CodeRabbyte/Virtual-Machine-Manager-Web-Application/README.md

 # Virtual-Machine-Manager-Web-App
-**THIS SHOULD NOT BE EXPOSED TO THE WEB, ONLY USE AS INTERNAL SERVICE** Aims to imitate Virtual Machine Manager as a webapp Outputs to novnc, or guacamole
+**THIS SHOULD NOT BE EXPOSED TO THE WEB, ONLY USE AS INTERNAL SERVICE**

+Aims to imitate Virtual Machine Manager as a webapp using flask

 ![Pic](Progress.png?raw=true "Demo")